-The Dick Institute, the Baird Institute and Doon Valley Museum, proudly exhibit an ambitious range of temporary exhibitions.
+The Dick Institute, and the Baird Institute proudly exhibit an ambitious range of temporary exhibitions.
 Kilmarnock’s Dick Institute formed a significant part of the successful Creative Place Award bid, hosting large scale shows including Wallace and Gromit, Radical Nature, Bill Viola, Quentin Blake, as well as significant shows and new commissions from Scotland’s leading contemporary visual artists including Christine Borland, Kenny Hunter, Graham Fagen and Michael Visocchi as well as works by applied artists Simon Ward and Timorous Beasties, and even poetry by Rab Wilson!

 We also exhibit a range of semi-permanent exhibitions which highlight East Ayrshire’s social and natural science collections.
 A Johnnie Walker display is a highlight as well as a replica of John Wilson’s printing press, which printed the first book of Robert Burns’ poems – Chiefly in the Scottish Dialect – more commonly known as the Kilmarnock Edition.
 Original Burns manuscripts are also on display including The Twa Dogs and the Cottar’s Saturday Night.